SongWon03/PhenoFECT/README.md

 # PhenoFECT: Phenology Forecasting and Exploring under ClimaTe change

+This package is developed as a [CSBL](https://github.com/CompSynBioLab-KoreaUniv) URAP (undergraduate research apprentice project) during 2024 Summer by [Songwon Kim](https://github.com/SongWon03).

 ## What is PhenoFECT?

 **PhenoFECT** is an open-source and open meteorological/phenology data (for Korea & Japan) embedded python package designed to guide the overall analysis procedure for **Budding & Flowering Prediction** applicable to user-target plant.
 It offers useful functions including, Key Parameter Examination of temperature-based model, Clustering, Visualization, Downloading & Merging Phenological and Meteorological Data... and so on.
 The Chill-Day model (CDM) refined by PhenoFECT showed the highest prediction accuracy for Korean local areas.
 The root mean square error (RMSE) for the prediction of flowering event decreased about 1–8 days for three temperate zone angiosperms.
 Under global warming and climate change, the timing of the phenological events of flowering plants is one of the good **climate change indicator**.
 PhenoFECT can be utilized to predict the phenological event of diverse orchard and tree species and has an advantage of easy-to-use due to the embedded dataset.